MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-performance.md

 Suggestions:

 - Install and run the migration agent on a computer with better disk performance, such as a fast SSD.
-- The disk which hosts the Migration Manager working folder impacts Migration Manager performance.
-If there are multiple disks on the computer, configure the Migration Manager working folder setting to point to the disk with the best performance.
 - Stop other applications which  creates a heavy load of disk operations when doing the migration.

 ## Improving your connectivity to 0ffice 365 and Azure